dougeby/IntuneDocs/intune/device-profile-monitor.md

 # required metadata

 title: See device profiles with Microsoft Intune - Azure | Microsoft Docs
-description: View and manage the device configuration profile details in Microsoft Intune, and see a graphical chart of the number of devices assigned to a profile, and see which devices have profiles assigned or deployed.
+description: View and manage the device configuration profile details in Microsoft Intune, see a graphical chart of the number of devices assigned to a profile, and see which devices have profiles assigned or deployed.
+Can also troubleshoot profiles that have conflict settings.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 05/23/2018
+ms.date: 06/25/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune